G00Z-G00Z/lab-2.3-photosensor/serial-reader/README.md

 python -m serial.tools.list_ports -v
 ```

-Then, put the name of the port in a arduino-port.txt file
+Then, put the name of the port in a arduino.port.txt file

 Then run the main program